facebook/winterfell/crypto/README.md

 * BLAKE3 with either 256-bit or 192-bit output.
 The smaller output version can be used to reduce STARK proof size, however, it also limits proof security level to at most 96 bits.
 * Rescue Prime over a 64-bit field with 256-bit output and over a 62-bit field with 248-bit output.
 Rescue is an arithmetization-friendly hash function and can be used in the STARK protocol when recursive proof composition is desired.
 However, using this function is not yet supported by the Winterfell STARK prover and verifier.
 * Rescue Prime over the same 64-bit field as above, with 256-bit output, but using the novel [Jive compression mode](https://eprint.iacr.org/2022/840.pdf) to obtain a smaller state and faster 2-to-1 compression.
+* Griffin over the same 64-bit field as above, with 256-bit output, also using the novel [Jive compression mode](https://eprint.iacr.org/2022/840.pdf) to obtain a smaller state and faster 2-to-1 compression.

 ### Rescue hash function implementation
 Rescue hash function is implemented according to the Rescue Prime [specifications](https://eprint.iacr.org/2020/1143.pdf) with the following exception: